Build a backend for a non-custodial wallet in 30 minutes

-The wallet is a simple application where users can sign in, generate accounts in different blockchains, send and receive payments.
-They are owners of the private keys for every blockchain address and the wallet provider has no access to them.
+A wallet is a simple application where users can sign in, generate accounts in different blockchains, and send and receive payments.
+They are owners of the private keys for every blockchain address, and the wallet provider has no access to them.

-In this tutorial, you will learn how to build a custodial wallet backend on Tatum.
+In this tutorial, you will learn how to build a non-custodial wallet backend on Tatum.
 All you will have to do after this tutorial is to create a nice frontend for your application.

 There are two logical groups of actions that must be done to create a wallet:

-registration of new users into the application - what must be done during the registration phase
+Registration of new users in the application - what must be done during the registration phase

-user's application journey - what kind of operations users do during their stay in the application
+User application journey - what kind of actions users take while in the application

 When a new user signs up for the application, blockchain wallets and ledger accounts must be created.
 Every user should have their own blockchain wallet.
 Every account should be created with the external ID of the customer.
-Thanks to that, it will be possible to list all accounts for the specific customer.
+This makes it possible to list all accounts for the specific customer.

-That's it.
-There are many more things to enhance and many more features to have, but this could be a reasonable start for you and your wallet.
+So there you have it.
+There are many more things that you can enhance in your app and many more features to implement, but this should be a reasonable start for you and your wallet.